aurelienkrieger/generating-images-machine-learning/1–enter_the_latent_space/conditioning.md

 Why do we need embedding?
 It’s because some words are closely related to each other.
 We want to take advantage of this information.
 For example, the embeddings of man, gentleman, and guy are nearly identical because they can be used interchangeably.
 Monet, Manet, and Degas all painted in impressionist styles but in different ways.
 The names have close but not identical embeddings.

 Embedding can also be used to trigger a style with a keyword.
-We will discuss this in the section 4.
-Model Training
+We will discuss this in the section [4 - Model Training 💾](../4-model_training/README.md)

 ## Other conditionings

 The text prompt is not the only way a Stable Diffusion model can be conditioned.
 Both a text prompt and a depth image are used to condition the depth-to-image model.
 ControlNet conditions the noise predictor with detected outlines, human poses, etc, and achieves excellent controls over image generations.
+We will discuss this in the section [3 – Image Compositing 📐](../3–image_compositing/README.md)

 ## References